Corn salsa and spicy cocktail sauce make a bed for Jumbo shrimp to rest on in this simple summer appetizer that’s easy to make and fun to eat!

 One of my very favorite summer foods is a freshly roasted ear of sweet corn.
+Last year, I roasted corn to make cheesy corn cakes and roasted corn salad.

-If you’ve never steamed shrimp before, it’s super important that you know how easy it is to do, but how equally simple it is to over cook them.
+If you’ve never steamed shrimp before, it’s super important that you know how easy it is to do, but how equally simple it is to overcook them.
 To avoid rubbery shrimp (which nobody wants – even the dog won’t eat them), follow these easy steps:

 These corn salsa shooters are VERY popular, so be sure to make enough for everyone at the party to enjoy them.